Skip to main content

 Anti-child abuse and exploitation organization Thorn also set out to dispel theories and myths that serve to misinform people about how child sex trafficking works rather than help solve the issue at large.

 Now, it’s our turn.
-To combat this issue, we need to start with awareness of the correct information.
-Most of us are not responsible for starting false theories about sex trafficking, but sharing and re-tweeting them is another story, even if those shares are well-intentioned.
-Though it can be easy to impulsively share a story after only reading the headline or without trying to verify the information, we hope to emphasize the importance of checking facts before sharing information on issues as serious as these.
+To combat this issue, we must start with awareness of the correct information.
+Most of us aren’t responsible for starting false trafficking theories.
+However, sharing or retweeting them is another matter.
+Even when shared with good intentions, it can still be harmful.
+Though it can be easy to impulsively share a story after only reading the headline or without trying to verify the information, we want to emphasize the importance of checking facts before sharing information on issues as serious as these.

 If something sounds too “far-fetched” to be true, it might be.
-Of course, it’s important to remember that anything can happen, and while isolated incidents of some of these misinformed theories may have happened, anti-trafficking experts maintain that traffickers do not generally operate in the ways these theories describe.
+Of course, it’s important to remember that anything can happen.
+While isolated incidents may occur, anti-trafficking experts confirm that traffickers don’t typically operate as these theories suggest.

 The important thing is to stay informed, stay aware of your surroundings, and report anything you personally see that is suspicious.

-So, let’s talk about what is true and factual, and what’s not.
+So, let’s talk about what is true and factual and what is not.

 Store - Trafficking